mankusn/Who2Root4/README.md

 Download this repository

-Make sure numpy is installed and you are running python 2.7
+Make sure numpy and flask is installed and you are running python 2.7

-Run the Algorithm.py with the command `python Algorithm.py` to get a sample of our recommendations and rankings.
+Run the Algorithm.py with the command `python Algorithm.py` and access the webpage from you local port.